by Collyn Rivers

 The above fuses typically blow within 0.1-02 of a second at 600% of their rated value, and 1.0-2.0 seconds at 350% of their rated value.
 This is fine for protecting correctly specified cabling.
 Don’t, however, use any fuse that is higher rated than necessary.

-Blade fuse problems in travel trailers – circuit breakers preferred
+Blade fuse problems in caravans – circuit breakers preferred

 Ideally, replace high current blade fuse holders and fuse by manually re-settable dc circuit breakers.
 Those of totally reliable quality are stocked by marine electrical suppliers.
 Cheaper versions are available but are very temperature sensitive.
 This, in particular, is not an area to cut costs via eBay specials.